rdeneau/formation-fsharp/en/fsharp-training-01-bases.md

 ## Vertical line of indentation

-Concept related to the way F♯ understands the indentation.
+Concept related to how F♯ understands indentation.
 • In general, a block starts in a new line, at a greater indentation level.
 • But sometimes a block can start in a middle of a line.
   → This position defines the expected vertical indentation line.